skybert/dr/README.md

 ### drip

-Get the IP of a container by its name.
+Get the IP of a container by name.

 ```shell
 $ drip oxauth